mdxtoc/qtpi/docs/qtpi_description.md

 Most languages use lots of brackets in their syntax.
 You often have to use brackets in OCaml, for example, around the stuff after `then`, because the `else` part can be missing (i.e. no closing bracket for `then`) and likewise after the `else` because there's no closing `fi`.

 When I began to implement Qtpi I thought that I'd do the Algol 68 thing and include `fi`.
 When I realised I needed pattern matching, I introduced a construct which started `match` and ended `hctam`.
-It looked horrible.
+It looked horrible, and I could never remember how to spell hcatm.

 Landin's *offside rule* often makes closing brackets unnecessary.
 In the Miranda expression *E* `where` *E'*, *E'* mustn't be left of `where`, and can't be left of its own first token.
 This disambiguates things like